-The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), National Institute of Justice (NIJ) is pleased to announce that it is seeking applications for funding to operate the Criminal Justice Electronic Crime Technology Center of Excellence within the National Law Enforcement and Corrections Technology Center System (the "NLECTC System").
-This program furthers the Department's mission by sponsoring research to provide objective, independent, evidence-based knowledge and tools to meet the challenges of crime and justice, particularly at the State and local levels.
+The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), National Institute of Justice (NIJ) is pleased to announce that it is seeking applications for funding the Forensic Technology Center of Excellence within the National Law Enforcement and Corrections Technology Center System (the "NLECTC System").
+The Center will provide testing, evaluation, technology assistance, and other services with regard to forensic technologies intended for use by crime laboratories, forensic service providers (supporting criminal justice applications), law enforcement, and other criminal justice agencies to combat crime.
+This program furthers the Department's mission by improving the safety and effectiveness of criminal justice technology and the access of these law enforcement and other criminal justice agencies to that technology.

-Solicitation: Criminal Justice Electronic Crime Technology Center of Excellence Eligibility
+Solicitation: Forensic Technology Center of Excellence

+Eligibility